Category Archives: Belgian Royals

 Leopold’s Early Life

-Left to right Leopold, his brother Charles, his mother Queen Elisabeth, and his sister Marie José; Photo Credit – Wikipedia
+Left to right Leopold, his brother Charles, his mother Queen Elisabeth, and his sister Marie José;Credit – Wikipedia

 Leopold was born in Brussels, Belgium on November 3, 1901, to the future Albert I, King of the Belgians and Elisabeth of Bavaria.
-Leopold had a younger brother, Charles, who later served as the Regent of Belgium.
+Leopold had a younger brother Charles who later served as the Regent of Belgium.
 His younger sister Marie-Jose was briefly Queen of Italy after World War II.
 Leopold was educated in the United Kingdom at Eton College, in Belgium at Ecole Militare (the Belgian equivalent of Sandhurst), and later in the United States at St. Anthony Seminary in California.

 After the war, Leopold served as a lieutenant in the Belgian Grenadiers.
 He also traveled extensively throughout Europe and Africa as the capstone of an education interrupted by the war.
-Leopold reportedly said once to a friend that had he not been born an heir to a kingdom, he would have become a sea captain and traveled the world.
+Leopold reportedly said to a friend that if had he not been born an heir to a kingdom, he would have become a sea captain and traveled the world.

 During his young adulthood, Leopold continued to cultivate his interest in nature, particularly in tropical vegetation and animals.
-In 1925, Leopold made a long trip to the Congo, where he took extensive notes on and collected several specimens of the flora and fauna he encountered.
+In 1925, Leopold made a long trip to the Congo, where he took extensive notes and collected several specimens of the flora and fauna he encountered.
 Leopold remained fascinated with botany and zoology throughout his life, keeping hothouses and apiaries at his various homes.

 For more information about Leopold see: